 Why Choose Dr. Patty’s Dental Boutique & Spa?

-- Sedation Options Available – Multiple options for a more comfortable and anxiety-free experience
+- Multiple Sedation Options Available for a more comfortable and anxiety-free experience including IV Sedation and nitrous.

-- Focused On Safety – We use state of the art sterilization equipment and processes
+- We use state of the art sterilization equipment and processes that are focused on Safety.
+More importantly it is set up openly for our clients to see.

-- Select Insurance and Financing Options Available – Care Credit financing is available for those who qualify and we accept insurance (contact us to know if yours is one)
+- Select Insurance and Financing Options Available – Care Credit financing is available for those who qualify and we work with insurance (complimentary benefit check available at your consultation)